Search

 Under the leadership of Tara W. McGehee, MD, this Phase 3 trial explores a less invasive, epithelium-on approach to corneal cross-linking for keratoconus using Ribostat.
 “It’s exciting to see alternatives that might reduce discomfort and downtime for patients,” Ashton adds.

-With spring on the horizon, Ashton and the clinical research team are looking ahead to a robust lineup of new trials:
+With spring on the horizon, Ashton and the clinical research team are looking ahead to a robust lineup of new trials which include:

 UCSF LOTUS Study